-Today, the Memorial is located on a street formerly called Bendlerstrasse and now renamed “Stauffenbergstrasse”.
-The courtyard of the German Resistance Memorial Centre, where the executions took place, has a memorial statue.
-This bronze statue depicts a man with bound hands.
+Today, the site contains the German Resistance Memorial Centre, a monument and museum to those who fought against the Nazis before and during World War II.
+The courtyard of the German Resistance Memorial Centre, where the coup’s perpetrators were executed, contains a memorial statue of a man with bound hands.

-The Kranji War Memorial is a monument in the northern Singapore region of Kranji in honour of the men and women who lost their lives defending Singapore from Japanese invasion during World War II.
+The Kranji War Memorial is a monument in the northern Singapore region of Kranji in honour of the men and women who lost their lives defending Singapore from Japanese invasion during World War Two.

 The Kranji War Memorial commemorates the three branches of the armies that fought for Singapore’s freedom.
 Its wing-shaped roof is an ode to the air force.
 The memorial’s twelve columns represent the formation in which the military marches.
 And its walls depict a periscope in dedication to the navy.